 When applying for your first graduate job, the best thing to do is think about the skills that you already have, and how they might benefit your future role.

-The first thing you need to do is figure out what you have to offer prospective employers.
-The following exercise will help you do that, and it will come in handy later on when it comes time to put together your CV and covering letter.
+This exercise will help you do that, and it'll come in handy later, when it comes time to put together your CV and covering letter.

-Take a sheet of paper and list out all the skills you think you have, paying special attention to any particular knowledge or experience that might differentiate you from other job candidates.
-This isn't about the specific work placement you had during university, or the individual classes you took - this is about the skills you learned at that job and in those classes that you can transfer to other fields.
+Take a sheet of paper and list out all the skills that you possess, paying special attention to any particular knowledge or experience that might differentiate you from other candidates.
+You don't need to have taken endless work placements during university, or have a flawless academic record.
+Instead, this is about all the skills that you've learnt up from each experience - ones that you can transfer to other fields.

-For example, presentations done in class will have taught you oral communication and public speaking.
-Group projects might have taught you leadership skills such as delegation and coordinating.
-Your part-time job pulling pints at the local will have taught you communication and sales.
-If you're struggling to list more than a few, see our section on dealing with lack of experience to see how you can find skills you may not even know you have!
+If you're struggling to list more than a few, visit our section on dealing with a lack of experience - to help you find skills you may not even know you have.